nextcloud/documentation/admin_manual/installation/installation_ucs.rst

   "owncloud/ldap/base/groups",	"cn=groups,$ldap_base",	"The groups-subtree in the LDAP directory.
 If left blank it will fall back to the LDAP base.",	2012.4.0.4
   "owncloud/ldap/groupMemberAssoc",	"uniqueMember",	"The LDAP attribute showing the group-member relationship.
 Possible values: uniqueMember, memberUid and member",	2012.4.0.4
+  "owncloud/ldap/tls",	1,	"Whether to talk to the LDAP server via TLS.",	2012.0.1 "owncloud/ldap/disableMainServer",	0,	"Deactivates the (first) LDAP Configuration",	5.0.9 "owncloud/ldap/cacheTTL",	600,	"Lifetime of the ownCloud LDAP Cache in seconds",	5.0.9 "owncloud/ldap/UUIDAttribute",	"(empty)",	"Attribute that provides a unique value for each user and group entry.
+Empty value for autodetection.",	5.0.9
-  "owncloud/ldap/tls",	1,	"Whether to talk to the LDAP server via TLS.",	2012.0.1 "owncloud/ldap/loginFilter",	"(&(\|(&(objectClass=posixAccount) (objectClass=shadowAccount)) (objectClass=univentionMail) (objectClass=sambaSamAccount) (objectClass=simpleSecurityObject) (&(objectClass=person) (objectClass=organizationalPerson) (objectClass=inetOrgPerson))) (!(uidNumber=0)) (!(uid=*$)) (&(uid=%uid) (ownCloudEnabled=1)))",	"The LDAP filter that shall be used when a user tries to log in.",	2012.0.1
+  "owncloud/ldap/loginFilter",	"(&(\|(&(objectClass=posixAccount) (objectClass=shadowAccount)) (objectClass=univentionMail) (objectClass=sambaSamAccount) (objectClass=simpleSecurityObject) (&(objectClass=person) (objectClass=organizationalPerson) (objectClass=inetOrgPerson))) (!(uidNumber=0)) (!(uid=*$)) (&(uid=%uid) (ownCloudEnabled=1)))",	"The LDAP filter that shall be used when a user tries to log in.",	2012.0.1
   "owncloud/ldap/userlistFilter",	"(&(\|(&(objectClass=posixAccount) (objectClass=shadowAccount)) (objectClass=univentionMail) (objectClass=sambaSamAccount) (objectClass=simpleSecurityObject) (&(objectClass=person) (objectClass=organizationalPerson) (objectClass=inetOrgPerson))) (!(uidNumber=0))(!(uid=*$)) (&(ownCloudEnabled=1)))",	"The LDAP filter that shall be used when the user list is being retrieved (e.g. for sharing)",	2012.0.1
   "owncloud/ldap/groupFilter",	"(&(objectClass=posixGroup) (ownCloudEnabled=1))",	"The LDAP filter that shall be used when the group list is being retrieved (e.g. for sharing)",	2012.4.0.4
+  "owncloud/ldap/internalNameAttribute",	"uid",	"Attribute that should be used to create the user's owncloud internal name",	5.0.9
+  "owncloud/ldap/displayName",	"uid", "The LDAP attribute that should be displayed as name in ownCloud",	2012.0.1 "owncloud/ldap/user/searchAttributes",	"uid,givenName,sn,description,employeeNumber,mailPrimaryAddress",	"Attributes taken into consideration when searching for users (comma separated)",	5.0.9
+  "owncloud/ldap/user/quotaAttribute",	"ownCloudQuota",	"Name of the quota attribute.
+The default attribute is provided by owncloud-schema.",	5.0.9
+  "owncloud/ldap/user/homeAttribute",	"(empty)",	"Attribute that should be used to create the user's owncloud internal home folder",	5.0.9
-  "owncloud/ldap/displayName",	"uid", "The LDAP attribute that should be used as username in ownCloud",	2012.0.1 "owncloud/ldap/group/displayName",	"cn",	"The LDAP attribute that should be used as groupname in ownCloud",	2012.4.0.4 "owncloud/join/users/update",	"yes",	"Wether ownCloud LDAP schema should be applied to existing users",	2012.0.1 "owncloud/group/enableDomainUsers",	"1",	"Wether the group “Domain Users” shall be enabled for ownCloud on install",	2012.4.0.4
+  "owncloud/ldap/group/displayName",	"cn",	"The LDAP attribute that should be used as groupname in ownCloud",	2012.4.0.4 "owncloud/ldap/group/searchAttributes",	"cn,description, mailPrimaryAddress",	"Attributes taken into consideration when searching for groups (comma separated)",	5.0.9
+  "owncloud/join/users/update",	"yes",	"Wether ownCloud LDAP schema should be applied to existing users",	2012.0.1 "owncloud/group/enableDomainUsers",	"1",	"Wether the group “Domain Users” shall be enabled for ownCloud on install",	2012.4.0.4
   "owncloud/join/users/filter",	"(&(\|(&(objectClass=posixAccount) (objectClass=shadowAccount)) (objectClass=univentionMail) (objectClass=sambaSamAccount) (objectClass=simpleSecurityObject) (&(objectClass=person) (objectClass=organizationalPerson) (objectClass=inetOrgPerson))) (!(uidNumber=0)) (!(\|(uid=*$) (uid=owncloudsystemuser) (uid=join-backup) (uid=join-slave))) (!(objectClass=ownCloudUser)))",	"Filters, on which LDAP users the ownCloud schema should be applied to.
 The default excludes system users and already ownCloudUsers.",	2012.0.1
   "owncloud/join/groups/filter",	"(empty)",	"Filters which LDAP groups will be en/disabled for ownCloud when running the script /usr/share/owncloud/update-groups.sh",	2012.4.0.4

 If you want to override the default settings, simply create the key in question in the UCR and assign your required value, for example::